ranasault/Test2Bankapp_flutter/README.md

 # test2_flutter

 A new Flutter project.
-I done this coding by myself and i also use online sources like chatgpt to done my  work. i updated the coding of main.dart file and pubspec.yaml file with the help of chatgpt.
+I done this coding by myself and i also use online source to done my  work. i updated the coding of main.dart file and pubspec.yaml file with the help of chatgpt.

 My Rajputana Banking app is a simple mobile banking application that allows users to: